Working with topics

 Connecting to a topic for message reads

-To create a connection to the existing my-topic topic via the added my-consumer consumer, use the following code:
+To establish a connection to the existing my-topic topic using the added my-consumer consumer, use the following code:

 reader, err := db.Topic().StartReader("my-consumer", topicoptions.ReadTopic("my-topic"))